-Mrs Madelaine Jones - Acting Head of Learning Area - The Arts
+Mrs Tammy van der Nest - Head of Learning Area - The Arts

 Year 10 Media

 Students will gain a solid foundation in media concepts and in production skills.
 This course is suitable for students who are interested in making films and TV programs, photography, advertising, viewing and analysing media works and working in teams.